 By working together, your surgeons, doctors, transplant nurses, pharmacists, social workers and others manage every aspect of your pancreas transplant, from planning through post-surgical care.

 Mayo Clinic surgeons perform pancreas transplants and simultaneous pancreas-kidney transplants at Mayo Clinic's campuses in Arizona, Florida and Minnesota.
-Pancreas transplant in children is provided at Mayo Clinic in Rochester, Minnesota.
-At Mayo Clinic's campus in Arizona, we partner with Phoenix Children's Hospital to treat children who may need kidney transplants.

 Mayo Clinic doctors and scientists research new treatment options for people with diabetes.

 Mayo Clinic in Rochester, Minn., ranks No. 1 for diabetes and endocrinology in the U.S. News & World Report Best Hospitals rankings.
-Mayo Clinic in Scottsdale, Ariz., is ranked among the Best Hospitals for diabetes and endocrinology by U.S. News & World Report.
+Mayo Clinic in Scottsdale, Ariz., is ranked highly performing for diabetes and endocrinology by U.S. News & World Report.